karmentsang/karmentsang.github.io/content/about.md

 I am a BSc Hons Computer Science 2023 graduate from The University of Strathclyde.

-During my time there, I found myself eagerly anticipating my 3rd year, particularly because of the Web and Mobile Application Development course.
+During my time there, I found myself eagerly anticipating my 3rd year, particularly because of the Web and Mobile Application Development modules.
-Web development has always captivated my interest, so when presented with the chance to delve deeper into it, I wholeheartedly embraced the opportunity.
+Web development has always captivated my interest, so when presented with the chance to delve deeper into it, I embraced the opportunity.
-And as a way to document my progress and ongoing growth, I embarked on creating a blog-like website.
+And as a way to document my progress and ongoing growth, I embarked on creating a blog-like website presenting improvements to existing code and adding new features.

 In my honest opinion, I didn't think that I would survive university, but I did. <br>
 Graduation is on 21/06/23, scary stuff.